mikeroyal/Perfect-Ubuntu-Guide/Ubuntu Glossary.md

 [Ubuntu](https://ubuntu.com/) is a modern open source operating system on Linux for the enterprise Server, Desktop, Cloud, and IoT developed by Canonical.

+[Ubuntu Core](https://ubuntu.com/core) is a secure and minimal version of Ubuntu that is designed for IoT and embedded systems.
+Ubuntu Core updates itself and its applications automatically using [snap packages](https://snapcraft.io/store) exclusively to create a confined-based system.

-[Ubuntu OpenStack](https://ubuntu.com/openstack)is the #1 platform for [OpenStack](https://www.openstack.org/) and the #1 platform for public cloud operations on [AWS](https://aws.amazon.com/), [Microsoft Azure](https://azure.microsoft.com/) and [Google Cloud](https://cloud.google.com/).
+[Ubuntu OpenStack](https://ubuntu.com/openstack) is the #1 platform for [OpenStack](https://www.openstack.org/) and the #1 platform for public cloud operations on [AWS](https://aws.amazon.com/), [Microsoft Azure](https://azure.microsoft.com/) and [Google Cloud](https://cloud.google.com/).

-[Ubuntu on WSL](https://wiki.ubuntu.com/WSL) is a wiki guide on getting started with the latest version of Ubuntu installed and setup on WSL for Windows 10.
+[Ubuntu on WSL](https://wiki.ubuntu.com/WSL) is a wiki guide on getting started with the latest version of Ubuntu installed and setup on WSL for Windows 10/11.

 [Ubuntu Pro for Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/canonical.0001-com-ubuntu-pro-focal?tab=Overview) is a premium image designed by Canonical optimized for production environments running on Azure.
 It includes security and compliance services, enabled by default, in a form suitable for small to large-scale Linux enterprise operations with no contract needed.